dag10/timelapse/README.md

 - Allows custom start and end times for each day
 - Supports multiple days of photos
 - Generates a 1080p, 60fps H.264 video
+- Uploads the generated video to YouTube (optional)

 ## Requirements

 - Python 3
 - ffmpeg
 - rsync
+- Google API client library for Python (for YouTube uploading)

 ## Installation